MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-beyond-kw.md

    >[!Important]
    >If you try to delete a predefined metric, you'll see a warning that the deletion might disable portions of the Power BI dashboard and reduce query results.
 In turn, this can limit your ability to visualize collaboration patterns.
 Depending on the metric you delete, you might disable a single Power BI chart, several charts, or all the charts.
 Select **Cancel** to retain the metric.

-4. To run the reports for a specific segment of your population, such as frontline workers, scope your population in **Select filters**.
-For **Which measured employees do you want to include in your query results**, select **All employees**.
+4. For **Which measured employees do you want to include in your query results**, select **All employees**.
+To run the reports for a specific segment of your population, such as frontline workers, scope your population in **Select filters**.
 For more details about filter and metric options, see [Create a Person Query](./person-queries.md).

-If these fields are in your organizational data file, you can filter by them within the report in Power BI.
+   >[!Important]
+   >You must have the preferred segment (example frontline worker) attribute uploaded in the organizational data upload.
+If the upload does not include this attribute, contact your Workplace Analytics admin to upload it.

 5. In **Organizational data**, keep the preselected **Organization** attribute that the dashboard requires.

    >[!Important]